tmaybe/dev.socrata.com/consumers/examples/forecasting_with_rsocrata.md

 Three dependencies you will need are:

 {% highlight R %}
-devtools [needed for getting the github version of RSocrata and not through CRAN] RSocrata [Reading and Writing to and from Socrata] forecast [values generator]
+devtools [needed for getting the GitHub version of RSocrata and not through CRAN] RSocrata [reading and writing to and from Socrata] forecast [values generator]
 {% endhighlight %}

-Step 0: getting RSocrata from Github
+Step 0: getting RSocrata from GitHub

 {% highlight R %}
 install_github("Chicago/RSocrata")